 During its 3.000 – year history the town has been through periods of prosperity as well as decline.

 Nowadays Chios is a vivid town with various economic, maritime and commercial activities.
 It is also the island’s cultural center, as most schools and libraries (The Koraes library among them) and the Homerion Cultural Center are situated there.
-Despite its transformations due to the 1822 catastrophe, the 1881 earthquake and extensive post-war rebuilding, the town has a lot of sites of architectural interest not only in the center but also in several of the neighborhoods.
+Despite its transformations due to the 1822 catastrophe, the 1881 earthquake and extensive post-war rebuilding, the town has a lot of sites of architectural interest not only in the center but also in several of the neighbourhoods.

 In order to avoid the traffic in town center, you can walk, leaving your car in one of the peripheral parking lots (at Farkaina and at the Nautical Club of Chios parking lots, situated in the town’s south entrance, or at Ramnis Street and “Evodos” at the town’s north entrance).